Exploring the Benefits of EMDR Therapy for Anxiety: What You Need to Know

 Mental illness doesn't care about your macho image, how fast you can run a mile, or how many burpees you did at CrossFit.
 The fact is, no matter your biology, you are just as likely to suffer from anxiety, depression, substance abuse, and other sneaky feelings that might catch you off guard and cause some relationship issues or emotional pain.

-I'm a Licensed Marriage and Family Therapist and Certified Group Psychotherapist, and I specialize in working with men and male psychology and evidence based approaches to improving the lives and relationships of the women and men I work with.
 I have nearly a decade of specialized experience in clinical psychotherapy as a therapist in the West Hollywood and Beverly Hills area.
 I hold a Master's degree in Clinical Psychology from Antioch University, Los Angeles, focusing on Psychoanalytic Therapy.
 My expertise is further enhanced with certifications from the Los Angeles Institute and Society for Psychoanalytic Studies, and the Institute for Contemporary Psychoanalysis.

 My career as a therapist spans diverse settings, from working with adolescents in residential settings and Beverly Hills High School to my role as the Clinical Director at an adolescent treatment center in Malibu.
 In 2017, The Group Foundation for Advancing Mental Health recognized my dedication to group psychotherapy with the Donald T. Brown Memorial Scholarship Award.
-I occasionally impart my knowledge in Group Therapy as an instructor at Antioch University in LA and provide training and in-service supervision to college students and new therapists across Los Angeles.
+I occasionally impart my knowledge in Group Therapy as an instructor at Antioch University in LA and provide training in counseling and in-service supervision to college students and new therapists across Los Angeles.

 Men's Mental Health Issues Addressed by Male Therapists